 The only way to really enjoy the visceral meat-grinding, head-stomping sounds of a game like Gears of War 3 is with headphones.
 Don’t kid yourself audiophiles with expensive speakers!
 No system in the world that can pound out high-fidelity sound as accurately as speakers strapped to your ears.
 And with all the curb-stomping and chainsawing in the final chapter of Gears of War, the only way you’ll want to hear the likes Marcus Fenix, Dom, Baird and the Cole Train with their snarky testosterone-filled remarks with a solid headset.
+Speaking of a solid headset, you might want to read our Steelseries Sibera Neckband review.
 Mad Catz had already announced a range of 3 audio sets to be released alongside the launch of the Xbox game (Gears of War 3) that include: The Throat Communicator, Tritton Performance Stereo Headset, and the Dolby 7.1 Surround Sound Headset.
+Compare this with another 7.1 headset by reading our Corsair Vengange 2000 wireless 7.1 gaming headset review.

 Well lookie what we have here.